Rahul-Bhardwaj206/interactive-skill-tree-builder/README.md

 ### Getting Started

-1. For a quick start, use the "Try Demo" button when the canvas is empty
+1. For a quick start, use the "Load Skill Tree" button when the canvas is empty
 2. This will create a pre-arranged skill tree with a web development learning path
 3. Explore the tree to understand how prerequisite and completion work